 In Tamil Nadu, maternal and family health care have been part of the state government’s longstanding investment in public health.

-The Centre delivers 150 to 200 babies a month, and Dr. Ravichandran, the director, estimates that over 90% of women from the surrounding area now give birth at the hospital rather than at home.
+The Centre delivers 150 to 200 babies a month, and Dr. Ravichandran, the director, estimates that over 90 percent of women from the surrounding area now give birth at the hospital rather than at home.

 A recent state program targeting maternal health has increased the amount of money provided to mothers below the poverty line.
 Payments are made in three installments: following completion of an array of tests and a sonogram during her pregnancy, following birth in a government facility, and, several months later, following the baby’s first immunizations.